mohamedelsheikh20/Dbt_ATOS_Train/documentation/task3.md

 * lower all statement and improve the structure (spaces, removing leading words like `as X`).
 * as shown above I have assumed the tables and what it contains.
 * CTEs:
-  1. get the projects where `John Smith` works, where his Ssn = `123456789` because it is a unique number.
+  1. get all projects where `John Smith` manage its department, where his Ssn = `123456789` because it is a unique number.
-  2. get all distinct (unique) employees working on the projects where john smith works.
+  2. get all projects where smith worked in.
-  3. get the distinct department managers of the projects where john smith works.
-  4. union both `employees` and `managers` in one table.
+  3. union data to get all project numbers which `smith` manage and work in.
-  5. Finally, join with table `employee` to get the `Fname` and `Lname`.
+  4. join the output of union with the `works_on` table to get all employees who worked in the same projects.
-> depending on business case, I assumed this using the old SQL query solution.
 ---